Consensus is critical to civic innovation

 - implementing new technology.

-That challenge is the extended cycles of meetings required to create strong detailed consensus among multiple stakeholder groups, including staff, business and community members.
+That common challenge is the extended cycles of meetings required to create strong detailed consensus among multiple stakeholder groups, including community members, business and staff.

 The outcome was strong shared understanding among the departments of both the mechanics of the planning approval process and each other’s interests with respect to the process, along identification of and commitment to key actions to accelerate the process.

 Case Study – Public Agency Back Office Coordination

 Two departments in a local public agency exchanged information in several areas that required high quality and timely operation.
 Information errors were regularly passed between the departments.
 Work was frequently rushed or repeated in order to meet deadlines.
 The departments’ managers were competing for scarce additional headcount and disagreed about the organizational position of staff members.
 The result was significant overwork and job stress among agency staff.